BlueQuartzSoftware/DREAM3D/Conda/python_code_development_scratch.md

 import dream3d.simpl_helpers as sh
 ```

-With that change to the import statements the codes should work correctly.
+After updating the `import` statements, the python codes should now execute correctly.